Expungement Lawyer Clearwater, Florida

 Our team has more than 100 years of combined legal experience in criminal defense, including expungement of criminal records, and are happy to work with you to clear your good name.

-The Process: Expungement of Criminal Records
+The Process: Expungement of Criminal Records in Florida

 In Florida you can petition the court for expungement of criminal records, or deleting all records relating to your arrest and criminal charges, provided the following criteria are met: